Anthonylam7/MESA-Lab/README.md

 # MESA-Lab @ UMD
 The goal of the MESA lab is to provide education for topics related to renewable energy.
-The core language being used is Python 3
+The core language being used is Python 2.7, 3.5 and C++

 Currently there two ongoing projects:
 1. The design of an education cross platform application for visual representation of related topics